leandromineti/ds-ephemeralization/README.md

 - **Computational resources**: the hardware available for development and deployment will set some limits on the models you should try.
 - **How much data do you have?**: some models require a fair amount of training data to perform well.

-As ~~data~~ scientists, we have an Aristotelian urge to classify things.
+As ~~data~~ scientists, we have an Aristotelian urge to classify stuff.
 If that is your thing, good news!
 There are a lot of labels you can attach to modeling techniques: generative, discriminative, parametric, nonparametric, semiparametric, bayesian *et al*.
 When choosing your path here, remember Vapnik's advice favoring discriminative models: "*when solving a problem of interest, do not solve a more general problem as an intermediate step.*".